No one becomes an officer wanting to use excessive force to detain or apprehend people.

 JCH: You’ve worked with thousands of patrol officers over the years.
 The use of force has become a heightened, very sensitive topic in recent years.
 How has this changed the discussion of use of force in the law enforcement community?

-Jeff: The police are more professional and better trained and equipped than they have ever been.
+Dr. Jeff Fox PhD: The police are more professional and better trained and equipped than they have ever been.
 This has always been a real and sensitive issue.
 Some elements of society appear to have digressed into a state of near lawlessness.
 I would argue we have seen this throughout history even in the U.S.

 Two things which have changed the dynamic of police and citizen encounters involve technology and media coverage.

 Everyone has a cell phone and videos are constantly capturing police-citizen encounters.
 What is often missing from these videos is the whole story.
 Unfortunately, some people will use these videos to add fuel to the fire and even go as far as not showing the video in its entirety.
 Often the video only partially captures the entire story.

 The second part of this new equation is a media which can often be biased.
 At best, the media often does a poor job telling the entire story for many reasons ranging from a lack of professional journalism, biased agendas, being rushed, not getting the entire story, to only using sound bites for time sake.